pnutbutterprincess/logseq/pages/introversion.md

-- in [[plate tectonics]], the movement of plates which were part of a supercontinent in which the internal oceans formed by the
+- in [[plate tectonics]], the movement of plates which were part of a supercontinent in which the internal oceans formed by the breakup are consumed when the continents are reassembled
+-